Highlighting CCNS Athlete Erkko Etula

 EE: It has been a total surprise what I have been able to do as a 40-year-old CEO, with very little spare time in my hands, racing against 20-year-olds.
 But I think that’s exactly the point – knowing precisely what to do every morning makes it easier to fit workouts in an already busy schedule.
 I can leave all of the planning to Coach Hunter because I know he’ll put the right thing for me on the calendar.
 Sometimes I even do work calls during indoor endurance rides.
 It’s a bit harder during interval workouts!

-CCNS: Seeing as how you are a great sprinter, are there any tips you can offer someone who is looking to improve their own sprinting ability?
+CCNS: Well said.
+Switching gears back to the racing….
+Seeing as how you are a great sprinter, are there any tips you can offer someone who is looking to improve their sprinting ability?

 EE: I love sprinting because I enjoy the process that leads up to it – the team strategy, the steady acceleration in speed, and the feeling when you get off the saddle and your body starts to become one with the bike.
 I was fortunate to spend some time with Mark Cavendish last fall, and I actually asked him that same question.
 He told me that if the team puts him in the right place, he knows what he can do because of all the work that he’s put in.
 I think that summarizes it pretty well.

-CCNS: Congratulations on an awesome season.
+CCNS: Congratulations on a fantastic season.
 What are you looking forward to next season?

 EE: Honestly, I just want to have fun on the bike and continue using cycling as a source of energy for the rest of my life.
 I do my best thinking after a good workout, so if cycling can give me that, it has done its job.
 I am just so grateful to have a healthy and balanced life, and cycling is an integral part of that equilibrium.